ByteSizeNotes Chapter 3.4

 Static IP

-• When a computer disconnects and rejoins a network
+• When a computer disconnects and rejoins a network the address does not change

 • Address is assigned by the server/ISP